SunnySinghs/LLM/README.md

-Use .ipynb file for verification locally as it contains the instruction to run the Ollama model on the same server as this application.
+Use .ipynb file for verification locally as it contains the instruction to run the Ollama model on the same server as the application.

 # QA Bot System with LLM and Vector Database